kl1nton/1_Applied_Basic_Science/2_Physiology.md

 %%? = F: 111, 112, 114, 115, 119, 120

 ### Q2.111
-A 22-yo woman developed a pleural effusion.
+A 22-yo woman developed a *pleural effusion*.
 It was drained and a sample of pleural fluid was sent to laboratory for analysis.
 Which of the following statements about the _pleural fluid_ is true?

 	A. The normal volume of pleural fluid is 125ml
 	B. It has an acidic pH
 	C. The pleural fluid glucose content is the same as the plasma glucose content
-	D. The normal protein content is >40g/L - F
+	D. The normal protein content is >40g/L
 	E. The normal pleural fluid has no cells

 #### Answer: E. The normal pleural fluid has no cells - *FALSE* = C. The pleural fluid glucose content is the same as the plasma glucose content - TRUE
-- Pleural fluid is continuously produced and reabsorbed, essentially maintaining equilibrium.
-Pleural fluid moves into the pleural space as a result of oncotic and hydrostatic pressure of the systemic circulation.
-Although the reabsorption rate ranges from 20 to 1000ml/24 h, at any given time there is only 10ml fluid in the pleural space.
-The lymphatic system, particularly that of the parietal pleura, plays an important role in the reabsorption of excess fluid and proteins.
-The pH is >7.
-The protein content is 10–20g/L with 60% albumin.
-The pleural fluid lactate dehydrogenase (LDH) is <50% plasma LDH.
-The pleural fluid glucose content is the same as the plasma glucose content
+- Pleural fluid is continuously produced and reabsorbed, essentially maintaining equilibrium
+- Pleural fluid moves into the pleural space as a result of oncotic and hydrostatic pressure of the systemic circulation
+- Although the reabsorption rate ranges from 20 to 1000ml/24 h,
+	- **NOTE** at any given time there is only 10ml fluid in pleural space
+- The lymphatic system, particularly that of the parietal pleura, plays an important role in the reabsorption of excess fluid and proteins
+	- pH is >7
+	- Protein content is 10–20g/L with 60% albumin
+	- Lactate dehydrogenase (LDH) is <50% plasma LDH
+	- **Glucose content is same as plasma glucose content**

+##### Composition of Normal Pleural Fluid - LEARN
+- pH >7
+- Protein content 10–20g/L (60% albumin)
+- Lactate dehydrogenase (LDH) < 50% plasma LDH
-- Cellular composition of normal pleural fluid is as follows:
+- **Glucose content is same as plasma glucose content**
+- Cell Content
-	- Mesothelial cells: 10–70%
+	- Mesothelial cells = 10–70%
-	- Monocytes: 30–70%
+	- Monocytes         = 30–70%
-	- Lymphocytes: 5–30%
+	- Lymphocytes       = 5–30%
-	- Granulocytes: 10%.
+	- Granulocytes      = 10%

 ### Q2.112
 A 26-year-old motorcyclist arrived in the Emergency Department after an accident.
 He was conscious and haemodynamically stable.
-The only significant finding was leakage of clear fluid from the nose.
+The only significant finding was *leakage of clear fluid from the nose*.
 To confirm the diagnosis of _cerebrospinal fluid_ (CSF) rhinorrhoea a sample of the fluid was sent for immunoelectrophoresis.
 Which of the following statements about CSF is true?

 	A. The normal circulating volume of CSF is 500 mL - F
 	B. Circulating CSF is absorbed into the lymphatic circulation through the cranial arachnoid granulations and spinal arachnoid villi